-Prince George and Princess Charlotte will not have to spend their entire Christmas opening the hundreds of presents gifted to them by the public this year, as it’s been revealed that the young royals won’t actually ever receive most of them.
+Prince George and Princess Charlotte will not have to spend their entire festive break opening the hundreds of presents gifted to them by the public this year, as it’s been revealed that the young royals won’t actually ever receive most of them.

-We bet George and Charlotte have already written their letter to ‘Father Christmas’, certainly featuring some of this Christmas’ top toys.
+We bet George and Charlotte wrote their letter to ‘Father Christmas’, certainly featuring some of this Christmas’ top toys.
 But aside from family gifts, the young royal and his little sister won’t be opening a mountain of presents this festive season.

 It has been disclosed that while Prince George and Princess Charlotte receive hundreds of gifts every year from well wishers, they don’t actually get many of the presents at home.